-- Identify the types of small wetlands that may be overlooked in national and local inventory of wetland ecosystems, including small wetlands that provide ecosystem services for adjacent communities or otherwise support people and the environment. - Integrate small wetlands into national and/or subnational wetland inventories in National Wetland Inventory. - If not having a national classification system apply-Apply the Ramsar Classification of Wetland Types. - Where national or regional classification schemes more accurately map or describe small wetland types, align these schemes to the Ramsar Classification system where practical. - Apply existing and innovative tools for wetland inventory, including those outlined the Toolkit for National Wetlands Inventories (Convention on Wetlands, 2020).
+- Identify the types of small wetlands that may be overlooked in national and local inventory of wetland ecosystems, including small wetlands that provide ecosystem services for adjacent communities or otherwise support people and the environment. - Integrate small wetlands into national and/or subnational wetland inventories. - If there is no national classification system, apply the Ramsar Classification of Wetland Types. - Where national or regional classification schemes more accurately map or describe small wetland types, align these schemes to the Ramsar classification system where practical. - Apply existing and innovative tools for wetland inventory, including those outlined in A toolkit for national wetlands inventories (Convention on Wetlands, 2020).